I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/ns-fwpsk-fwps_callout1_.md

 If a callout driver does not associate a context with the data flows that the callout processes, then
      this member should be set to <b>NULL</b>.

-`notifyFn`

-A pointer to the callout driver's
-     <a href="..\fwpsk\nc-fwpsk-fwps_callout_notify_fn1.md">notifyFn1</a> function.
-The filter engine calls
-     this function to notify the callout driver about events that are associated with the callout.

 ## Remarks
 A callout driver passes a pointer to an initialized <b>FWPS_CALLOUT1</b> structure to the